Von Miller: 'I killed the game today' with penalty

 Taylor confirmed that he and Miller were laughing throughout the game.

 "Yeah, me and Von came out the same year.
 Good friends.
 We was actually laughing on the field.
 I don't think he knew.
 I honestly didn't know at the time it was going to be a flag.
 Like I said, we were laughing.
-But ended up working out in our favor, so just a bad play by him at the time.
+But [it] ended up working out in our favor, so just a bad play by him at the time.
 Pretty sure he wishes he could have that back, but got to move forward," he said.

 When asked if he was laughing because it was funny or because they threw the flag, Taylor said: "Both.
 Both, for sure.''